trouze/dbt-codespace-ready/README.md

 Let's get started!

 ## Open codespaces (if it isn't already open)
+Easiest way to get started is to click this [link](https://github.com/codespaces/new?template_repository=trouze/dbt-codespace-ready) to start a codespace off this repository.

-Click "Open on Codespaces", to launch this project into a ready to use web VS-Code version with everything preloaded.
+OR: Click "Open on Codespaces", to launch this project into a ready to use web VS-Code version with everything preloaded.

 <img src="codespaceOpen.gif" alt="" width="400"/>